iukadike/blog/_posts/2025-06-30-hub-spoke-lab.md

 categories: [azure, cloud, hub, spoke]
 ---

-As I continue learning cloud architecture and security, I’ve been exploring common design patterns in Azure, one of which is the hub-and-spoke network topology.
-A hub-and-spoke topology in Azure connects multiple VNets (spokes) to a central VNet (hub).
+As I continue learning about cloud architecture and security, I’ve been exploring common design patterns in Azure, one of which is the hub-and-spoke network topology.
+This topology connects multiple VNets (spokes) to a central VNet (hub).
 The hub often hosts shared services, and spokes can communicate with each other through the hub, making it easier to manage security and connectivity.

-This model is widely used in enterprise environments to centralize services (like firewalls or DNS) in a hub network, while keeping workloads isolated in separate spoke networks.
+This model is widely used in enterprise environments to centralize services, like firewalls or DNS, in a hub network while keeping workloads isolated in separate spoke networks.

-While working on my most recent cloud lab, I made use of Infrastructure as Code (IaC) practice using Terraform.
-To take it a notch higher, I decided to practice modularization while working on this lab.
+While working on my most recent cloud lab, I practiced Infrastructure as Code (IaC) using Terraform.
+To take it a step further, I decided to practice modularization while building this lab.

-In this post, I’ll walk through the steps I took to create a hub network and connect two spoke VNets, each with its virtual machine.

-The project helped me understand how Azure VNet peering works, how to control traffic between VNets, and how to structure networks for scalability and security.
-At the end of the post, I highlight a few key takeaways and share some lessons learned along the way.
+In this post, I'll walk through the steps I took to create a hub network and connect two spoke VNets, each with its virtual machine.
+This project helped me understand how Azure VNet peering works, how to control traffic between VNets, and how to structure networks for scalability and security.
+At the end of the post, I'll highlight a few key takeaways and share some lessons learned along the way.

 My objective for undergoing this mini-project was to:
 - Create a hub network